State-level Population Estimates for Massachusetts

 The U.S. Census Bureau produces revised population estimates each year by adding updated components of change to the Census 2010 base.
 These components include both the number of births and deaths, which together constitute the natural increase.
 They also include net domestic migration (migration to and from other states within the U.S.) and net international migration (migration to and from other countries) which sum to the total net migration.
 A fifth component, the group quarters population, is factored into the estimates base for the previous year, but is not broken out as a separate number in the Bureau’s published release.

-According to the U.S. Census estimates, from July 1, 2017 to July 1, 2018 Massachusetts experienced 70,297 births and 58,506 deaths, for a net natural increase of 11,791.
-At the same time, Massachusetts experienced a net outflow of 25,755 persons to other states in the U.S. and a net inflow of 53,013 persons from other countries, for total net migration of 27,258 persons.
-Figure 5 displays the extent to which a higher number of births offsets the number of deaths and how positive international migration offsets negative net domestic migration to sum to positive population change in Massachusetts during this period.
+According to the U.S. Census estimates, from July 1, 2018 to July 1, 2019 Massachusetts experienced 70,419 births and 58,564 deaths, for a net natural increase of 11,855.
+At the same time, Massachusetts experienced a net outflow of 30,274 persons to other states in the U.S. and a net inflow of 28,426 persons from other countries, for total net migration of 1,848 persons.
+Figure 5 displays the extent to which a higher number of births offsets the number of deaths and how positive international migration offsets some of the negative net domestic migration to sum to positive population change overall in Massachusetts during this period.

 An examination of the components-of-change data begins to answer the question of why some states or regions are racing ahead in growth while others lag behind.
-Massachusetts, for instance, is growing faster than any other New England or Northeastern state.
-The estimated components data suggest that, while Massachusetts shows a reasonable rate of natural increase compared to other Northeastern states, its total positive migration—specifically the large number of international in-migrants offsetting a relatively small number of domestic out-migrants—explains why the state leads the region in overall percent growth, as shown in Table 2 below.
+From 2010 to 2019, Massachusetts, was the fastest growing state in the Northeast Region.
+The estimated components data suggest that, while Massachusetts shows a reasonable rate of natural increase compared to other northeastern states, its total positive migration – specifically the large number of international in-migrants nearly offsetting the number of domestic out-migrants – explains why the state leads the region in growth, as shown in Table 2 below.

 |Geographic Area||Vital Events||Net Migration|